doriswang-me/data-portfolio/traffic-collision-analysis/README.md

 ## Data source💻
-Publicly available California traffic collision data (2020–2025).
+Publicly available California traffic collision data [CHP California (2020–2025)].
 Due to file size, raw data is not included in this repository.